andrewschaaf/javaq/README.md

-You know how simple it is to run
+You know how simple it is to run:

     ... | python  foo.py          arg, arg | ...
     ... | ruby    foo.rb          arg, arg | ...
     ... | node    foo.js          arg, arg | ...
     ... | coffee  foo.coffee      arg, arg | ...

-You've wished you could run
+You've wished you could do the same with `.java` files.

+Now you can!

-    ... | j       Foo.java        arg, arg | ...
+    ... | javaq   Foo.java        arg, arg | ...

-Now you can.
+## Installing

 - Get [NodeJS](http://nodejs.org) >= 0.8.0
 - `npm install -g javaq`
-- Add `alias j='javaq'` to your profile

 ## What if I'm lazy and don't want to specify which `.java` to run?